-Two commenters submitted nearly identical comments summarized below.17 Generally, both commenters opposed the Proposal stating, in addition to the comments summarized immediately above, that the proposed additional dissemination would not facilitate price transparency, and the information currently disseminated through TRACE is sufficient for investors to determine if they receive fair prices from dealers.
-The commenters posited that the Dealer/Customer information and Buy/Sell information, if published, would hamper the ability of investors trying to accumulate or dispose of positions without moving the market (as noted above) and would: (i) permit market participants to discern the trading intent of others and consequently trade in a manner that is harmful to the identified investor; (ii) permit others to intrude upon the trading strategies of an investor; (iii) increase investor costs; and, (iv) as noted above, potentially reduce liquidity.
+Two commenters submitted nearly identical comments summarized below.17 Generally, both commenters opposed the Proposal stating, in addition to the comments summarized immediately above, that the proposed dissemination of the two additional data elements would not facilitate price transparency, and the information currently disseminated through TRACE is sufficient for investors to determine if they receive fair prices from dealers.
+The commenters posited that the Dealer/Customer and Buy/Sell data elements, if published, would hamper the ability of investors trying to accumulate or dispose of positions without moving the market (as noted above) and would: (i) permit market participants to discern the trading intent of others and consequently trade in a manner that is harmful to the identified investor; (ii) permit others to intrude upon the trading strategies of an investor; (iii) increase investor costs; and, (iv) as noted above, potentially reduce liquidity.
 In addition, the commenters stated that FINRA does not need to implement the Proposal to further its audit and surveillance functions and "the Proposal should be effected only to the extent that investors and dealers determine there is a need for it."
-Further, although the dissemination of Dealer/Customer information and Buy/Sell information does not appear to be harmful in the municipal securities market, the commenters stated that such information would have an adverse impact in the corporate bond market (particularly to institutional traders and Dealers) and should not be disseminated.
+Further, although the inclusion of dealer/customer and buy/sell data elements in disseminated municipal securities transaction information does not appear to be harmful to the municipal securities market, the commenters stated that such information would have an adverse impact in the corporate bond market (particularly to institutional traders and Dealers) and should not be disseminated.